SpikeInterface/spikeinterface-gui/README.md

 Then selecting spike per spike can also refersh some views.
 This enable a very quick and convinient spike per spike jump on traces.

-Channel visibility can be handled with the roi in the probeview.
+Channel visibility can be handled with one of the roi in the probeview.

 ## curation mode